Floessie/frt/README.md

 Semaphores synchronize actions like, "Proceed only when I told you so!"
 Thus, semaphores are "locked" in pristine state, whereas mutexes are unlocked.
 Mutexes must be "given back" via `unlock()`, whereas semaphores are "consumed".
 Usually there's one task `wait()`ing on a semaphore and another one `post()`ing on it.
 The normal (*counting*) semaphores remember how often they were posted so that the waiting task can proceed exactly that many times without blocking.
 Binary semaphores only remember if they were posted but not how often.

 If you want to share data via a buffer (and don't want to use `frt::Queue`), you need a mutex to protect the buffer and a semaphore to notify the consumer.
-The mutex can only be ommitted when an ISR is involved, as interrupts are disabled then.
+When sharing between an ISR and a task, you can't use a mutex, but a *critical section*.

+These are the functions of a semaphore:
+* `wait()`: Wait indefinitely for someone posting the semaphore.
+* `wait(milliseconds)`: Wait with timeout at least one tick.
+* `wait(milliseconds, remainder)`: Same as above but with the `remainder` mechanism on timeout.
+* `post()`: Wake the task waiting on the semaphore.
+* `preparePostFromInterrupt()`: When posting from an interrupt, this function must be called when entering the ISR.
+* `postFromInterrupt()`: Like `post()` but from inside an ISR.
+* `finalizePostFromInterrupt()`: This function must be called last in the ISR whether you called `postFromInterrupt()` or not.